Okta SSO Setup

 Logout Redirect URI:

 Sign-in method: OIDC - Open ID Connect / Application type: Web Application

-Assignments: Select groups that shall be able to use Redpanda Console (authorization can be made more granular using Redpanda Console’s RBAC system)
+Assignments: Select groups that are authorized to use Redpanda Console (authorization can be made more granular using Redpanda Console’s RBAC system)

-When you create the Okta application you should be able to access the application’s client credentials (client ID and client secret).
-Put the following credentials into your Redpanda Console configuration:
+When you create the Okta application, you should be able to retrieve the application’s client ID and client secret and put them in your Redpanda Console configuration.

 login: okta: # The directory config is only required if you want to use Okta # groups in your role bindings. directory: apiToken: ""

 After setting up the Okta login configuration, you can bind Okta users or groups to roles.
 Following is a sample role binding: